MGH Roca Adolescent Health Center

 - Improve young people’s understanding of their health needs.

 - The health center served 276 young people, mostly women (201).
 Efforts to reach young men and women were strong, but attendance varied for both men's and women’s programs.

 - Roca was a teaching site for MGH primary care residents, medical students, and MGH Institute of Health Professions Nurse Practitioner students.

 - Roca continued substance abuse using CRAFFT, an evidence-based screening tool with motivational interviewing, resulting in a relatively high positive rate.
 This identified a crucial need to have access for referring youth to substance abuse services that are appropriate for age and backgrounds.

-- Three sessions conducted with young mothers and MGH Institute of Health Professions Nurse Practitioner students in Adolescent Health.
+- Three sessions were conducted with young mothers and MGH Institute of Health Professions Nurse Practitioner students in Adolescent Health.

-- Roca collaborated with Kathleen Miller, MGH CHA, to celebrate Circle of Red events for 2013.
+- Roca collaborated with Kathleen Miller, of MGH Community Helath Associates, to celebrate Circle of Red events for 2013.

 Phone: 617 887-3789